rokath/trice/docs/TriceUserManual.md

 Folder: [../examples/F030_inst/](../examples/F030_inst/)

 This is a working example with deferred encrypted out over UART.
 By uncommenting 2 lines in [triceConfig.h](..examples/F030_inst/Core/Inc/triceConfig.h), you get also parallel direct out over RTT.
-For setup see and adapt steps in [F030_bare](../F030R8_gen/ReadMe.md).
+For setup see [Trice over RTT](#trice-over-rtt) and adapt steps in [F030_bare](../F030R8_gen/ReadMe.md).

 <h6>Intrumenting:</h6>